Definition and Example of an Enhanced Life Estate Deed

 This type of deed is recognized in five states as of 2022: Florida, Michigan, Texas, Vermont, and West Virginia.

 How Does an Enhanced Life Estate Deed Work?

-With an "enhanced" life estate, the owner of the real estate, referred to as the "life tenant," retains complete control over the property during his lifetime.
-He has the right to mortgage or sell the real estate without the consent of his beneficiaries or the remaindermen named in the deed because he hasn't actually given the property to them yet.
-The property doesn't transfer until his death.
+The initial owner of the real estate, referred to as the "life tenant," retains control over the property during their lifetime.
+The life tenant retains the right to mortgage or sell the real estate without the consent of their beneficiaries or the remaindermen named in the deed.
+They haven't actually given the home to them yet.
+The real estate doesn't actually transfer until the life tenant's death.

-These must be prepared, signed and recorded in the county land records office just like any other deed.
-Because the property passes by deed, it does not require probate and it does not become part of the decedent's probate estate.
+The deed must nonetheless be prepared, signed, and recorded in the county land records office just like any other deed.
+A property that's transferred by either of these deeds would require probate if the remainder beneficiaries should die before the life tenant.